Moroccan Vegan Harira Soup

 - 3 tbsp whole wheat flour

 - Add the lentils and veggie broth.
-You want there to be about an inch or two of liquid over the lentils (depends on how thick or thin you like your soup, I like mine thick)
+You want there to be about 2-4 inches of liquid over the lentils (depends on how thick or thin you like your soup, I like mine thick)

 - Mix the flour with one cup of water in the food processor then add it to the soup and bring to a boil